vgalaktionov/favorite-things/README.md

 > An app to keep track of your favorite things.

-The application is deployed at [this URL](https://bzksv2i2ae.execute-api.eu-central-1.amazonaws.com/production)
+The application is deployed at [favorite-things.name](https://favorite-things.name)

 Built with:

 - Python 3
 - Django
+- ES2018
 - Vue
 - PostgreSQL
 - Zappa